pocin/kbc-wr-the-trading-desk/README.md

 5. Log all requests into csv which are then uploaded back to kbc Storage

 ## Create adgroups
-check `tdd.models.CreateAdGroupSchema` for the schema which is being checked.
+check `ttdwr.models.CreateAdGroupSchema` for the schema which is being checked.

 This is a csv template `/data/in/tables/create_adgroups.csv`